julesjazz/jdots/stowfiles/config/nvim/nvim-config.md

 1. set up neovim to be a fully featured IDE
 2. panes should include: project directory list, current file editing window, a terminal section that I can toggle, a section to the right for cli LLM reference or other terminal commands
 3. plugins to support my workflow
+4. neovim configs and plugins should reside in ~/.config/nvim, if a config file needs to exist in ~ add it with a pointer to ~/.config/nvim instead of using a symlink

 # My workflow
 Role: Site Reliability Engineer